spanishjack/spanishjack.github.io/_posts/2019-05-21-text-to-speech-data-pipeline.md

 After attending the [2019 Gartner Data & Analytics Summit](https://www.gartner.com/en/conferences/na/data-analytics-us), I was at the airport waiting for my flight back to SFO.
 I began wrangling my notes into something coherent I could share with my team back at the office.

 I started with trying to outline the main themes of the keynote presentation.
 I had my notes, screen shots, and an mp3 audio file of the keynote speech.
 I didn't want to listen to the entire keynote again, but my notes weren't great.
 So I started playing with speech-to-text API's to see if there was an easy way to transcribe the audio.

+After getting the text transcribed, I still needed a way to extract key themes.
+I really liked the visualizations generated from texts at [texttexture](http://textexture.com/).
+So I started reading up on network graphs and how to produce network visualizations.

-After a few hours a had a simple speech-to-text analytics pipeline working.
+After a few hours I had a simple speech-to-text analytics pipeline working.
+It was a fun exercise and I was able to produce something neat to share with my team.

-Hopefully this walkthru will save people some time if they've got a similar use case.
+Hopefully this walkthru will save people time if they've got a similar use case.

 # Data Pipeline Overview
 ![Data Pipeline]({{ site.url }}/images/pipeline.png)